 Submit a dataset

-To submit a dataset, you need to be registered first.
+To submit a dataset, you need to create an account first.
 This way, you can edit and manage your own datasets' submissions.
-If not registered, go to Submit a dataset and then click on Register button.
-Fill in the registration form and click on Send request button.
+If not signed up, go to Submit a dataset and then click on Sign Up button.
+Fill in the sign up form and click on Sign Up button.
 A email will be sent to the address provided.
-Click on the Registration confirmation link to validate and complete your registration.
+Click on the Sign Up confirmation link to validate and complete your registration.

-Once registered, go to Submit a dataset and then click on Login button.
+Once signed up, go to Submit a dataset and then click on Login button.
 You will be invited to enter your user name and password.
 To log out, click on Log out in the top right corner.

 When sucessfuly logged in, go to Submit a dataset page.